davide3011/palladium-ln/doc/getting-started/advanced-setup/repro.md

 ---
 [Reproducible builds](https://reproducible-builds.org/) close the final gap in the lifecycle of open-source projects by allowing anyone to verify that a given binary was produced by compiling publicly available source code.

-Core Lightning has provided a manifest of the binaries included in a release, along with signatures from the maintainers since version 0.6.2.
+Palladium Lightning has provided a manifest of the binaries included in a release, along with signatures from the maintainers since version 0.6.2.

 The steps involved in creating reproducible builds are: